 🎯 Best For

-- Morning coffee alternative
+- Morning cup as a coffee alternative

-- Multiple infusions from same leaves
+- Multiple steeps from one batch of leaves

 ⚠️ Not Ideal For